-© Steef Fleur 2016
+© Steef Fleur 2017

-While in the rest of the U.S. scaling-up and mechanisation meant the end of the small farm lifestyle in Humboldt, California, U.S.A. this lifestyle is still very vivid.
-Behind giant Redwoods and Douglas Spears small farmers grow their plants.
+While in the rest of the U.S. scaling-up and mechanisation meant the end of the small farm lifestyle in Humboldt, California, this lifestyle is was still very vivid.
+Behind giant Redwoods and Douglas Spears small farmers grew their plants.
 These plants are cannabis and the crop is weed.
-The weed grown in places close to Garberville, Redway and Benbow is spread through the country and smoked from coast to coast.
+The weed grown in places close to Garberville, Redway and Benbow was spread through the country and smoked from coast to coast.
 Humboldts’ green gold provides good money and forms the backbone of local economy.

 H U M B O L D T I N T H E P R E S S